Take a whirlwind adventure through China’s ancient and modern wonders

 Continue your tour of Shanghai on Day 5, with a visit to some of the city's hidden attractions.
 Yu Garden is an oasis of peace amidst Shanghai's lively streets, situated in the older quarters of the city.
 The extensive gardens are spread out over 5 acres, and have a serene feel, with the typical features of Imperial gardens created by China's former rulers - from ornate pavilions and tranquil pools filled with brightly-coloured fish, to curious stacked rockeries and decadent halls with traditional winged roofs.
 You also visit the Old City of Shanghai, the Chinese enclave that resisted the influences of the foreign concessions in the aftermath of the Opium Wars, and the Yuyuan Bazaar, a busy shopping quarter adjacent to the city's oldest street.

-This afternoon, transfer to Maoping to board the Goddess II cruise ship, for a journey by water through some of China's most dramatic and beautiful scenery.
+This afternoon, transfer to Maoping, enjoying China's excellent high-speed rail from Shanghai to Yichang, to board the Century Diamond or Sun cruise ship, for a journey by water through some of China's most dramatic and beautiful scenery.

 Today, your scenic cruise along the Yangtze River begins.
 You take a shore excursion to the Three Gorges Dam today, before your ship passes through the striking Xiling Gorge.
 On Day 7, the ship makes its way through the Qutang and Wu Gorges, both renowned for their beauty.

 On Day 8 you visit Shibaozhao Pagoda.

 Disembark from the ship today in Chongqing, where you board the high-speed train to Chengdu.
 On arrival, you take in the city's highlights, including the Wenshu Monastery, and lively Jinli Street.